swarupdhar/TensorChessEvaluator/README.md

 # TensorChessEvaluator
 A Tensorflow project that aims to use ai in chess (not involving playing).
-Currently using deep autoencoder to find similarity between various chess positions.
+Currently using deep autoencoder to encode the structures of a chess position; and using it to define similarity between positions.

 Integers are used to represent the pieces as follows: